OfficeDev/office-js-docs-pr/docs/develop/localization.md

 You can include localized resource strings directly in standalone JavaScript files to provide client script files for different locales, which are set on the browser or provided by the user.
 Create a separate script file for each supported locale.
 In each script file, include an object in JSON format that contains the resource strings for that locale.
 The localized values are applied when the script runs in the browser.

-## Example: Build a localized Office Add-in
+### Example: Build a localized Office Add-in

 This section provides examples that show you how to localize an Office Add-in description, display name, and UI.

 > [!NOTE]
-> To download Visual Studio 2019, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
+> To download Visual Studio, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/).
 During installation you'll need to select the Office/SharePoint development workload.

-### Configure Office to use additional languages for display or editing
+#### Configure Office to use additional languages for display or editing

 To run the sample code provided, configure Office on your computer to use additional languages so that you can test your add-in by switching the language used for display in menus and commands, for editing and proofing, or both.